 Working in UAE

 Most expats will be moving to the UAE under the condition of an already established residency visa, either through employment sponsorship or family member sponsorship.
-Without this document, it’s difficult to accomplish anything in the UAE.
+Without this document, it will be almost impossible to accomplish anything in the UAE.

 Visit the following web sites for a more comprehensive information for obtaining a UAE work visa:

-As a nation that has founded its wealth on oil the UAE has had to deal with fluctuating oil prices and global oversupply but on the whole, the economy continues to flourish.
+As a nation that has founded its wealth on oil, the UAE has had to deal with fluctuating oil prices and global oversupply but on the whole, the economy continues to flourish.

 Moving to a new country is a huge, life changing experience.
 There will be a host of things to adapt to when you arrive.
 Currency, local laws, health care, taxes, bank accounts, driving, and public travel are just a few of the new aspects of life you will need to adjust to.

 It’s essential that all expats know the rules and are aware of their incredibly stringent consequences.
 As with most issues, it is best to do your homework before arrival in the country.

 Here are some UAE laws you will need to be aware of and abide by:

 Sexual relationships outside of marriage are strictly illegal — this rule is of the utmost importance to young women who are considering reporting sex crimes.

-• Dancing in public is considered provocative and indecent —do so only in clubs or in the home.
+Dancing in public is considered provocative and indecent —do so only in clubs or in the home.

-• Publicly photographing women without their permission is frowned upon— it’s also illegal to take pictures of military, airport or government installations in the UAE.
+Publicly photographing women without their permission is frowned upon— it’s also illegal to take pictures of military, airport or government installations in the UAE.

-• Acting aggressively, cursing, spitting or using offensive language can result in imprisonment
+Acting aggressively, cursing, spitting or using offensive language can result in imprisonment.

-• Smoking is acceptable only in designated areas
+Smoking is acceptable only in designated areas.

-Kissing, hugging and generally displaying affection in public is against the law
+Kissing, hugging and generally displaying affection in public is against the law.

 Healthcare provision in the UAE is almost always excellent.
 Most doctors and nurses speak some level of English.
 Hospitals, doctor surgeries and clinics are modern and easily accessible for both locals and expats alike.